zzdhybthu/MIPS32-CPU-Pipeline/README.md

 MIPS Pipeline CPU implemented in Verilog HDL.

 Driven by the course "Fundamental Experiment of Digital Logic and Processor" in the 2rd semester of the undergraduate program in the School of Electronic and Engineering, Tsinghua University.
+Score: A+.

 ## Directory Structure